CardboardPowered/cardboard/README.md

 Classes and Fields will automatically remap to their intermediary counterparts *(Including Reflection!)*

+# Progress
+There is a progress indicator in the Discord.
+Although, if your not in the discord:
+Progress can be determined by the completeness of the to-do lists on the two pinned issues.

 ## Credits
 * [The Bukkit Project](https://bukkit.org/) for creating the Bukkit API